Insights into the physics of neutron star interiors from pulsar glitches: Conclusions

-Planned multi-element telescopes -- such as the Square Kilometer Array \citep{stappers_SKA_2018} -- can also be extremely useful for high cadence pulsar monitoring, especially if multiple subarrays are available \citep{basu_8glitches_2020}.
-When coupled with automated glitch detection pipelines, this will considerably increase the number and quality of detected glitches across the pulsar population, ushering in a new era of discovery in a field that has entered into its 50s \citep{burnell_future}.
+As more resources will be devoted to the continuous monitoring of promising active pulsars -- like Crab \cite{shaw2018_largestCrab,basu_8glitches_2020}, the Vela \cite{palfreyman+2018} and J0537-6910 \cite{Ho_big_glitcher_2020} -- a whole new wealth of data will allow to test out theoretical understanding and, hopefully, to put interesting constraints on neutron star properties with the aid of next-generations glitch models.
+Planned multi-element telescopes -- such as the Square Kilometer Array \cite{stappers_SKA_2018} -- can also be extremely useful for high cadence pulsar monitoring, especially if multiple subarrays are available \cite{basu_8glitches_2020}.
+When coupled with automated glitch detection pipelines, this could considerably increase the number and quality of detected glitches across the pulsar population, ushering in a new era of discovery in a field that has entered into its 50s~\cite{burnell_future}.